robert-abc/KTC2023-ABC1/KTC2023_Matlab_A01/README.md

 # Proposed method installation and usage instructions (MATLAB)

 ## Method installation and requirements
-* The Matlab files available in this repository, see /KTC2023_Codes_1_Github folder.
+* The Matlab files available in this subfolder.
 * Most files are similar or identical to the original KTC codes.
 The differences are:
     * We added the CNN file ("ultimate_cnn1.h5")
     * We modified main.m to include the post-processing steps
-* We trained the CNN using Tensorflow/keras in Google Colaboratory (Colab).
-We did not include the Python file, the code to generate the training pairs or the training pairs themselves here.
-Please, contact us if you need further information.

 | Package | Version |
 | ------------- | ------------- |